Want to thrive in an AI-first world? Our FREE Survival Skills Series gives you new tools to add to your kit.

 What is your favorite technical skill to work with on your own projects and why?

-I’d have to say rapid prototyping—especially when it comes to designing intuitive workflows and bringing ideas to life fast.
-There’s something incredibly satisfying about turning a sketch or concept into a working prototype in just a few hours.
-I like when things move quickly, and prototyping helps me learn by doing.
-It’s also where design, research, and storytelling all come together—especially in early-stage product work, which I love.
+Rapid prototyping — turning a sketch into a working prototype in a few hours.
+I like when things move fast, and prototyping is where design, research, and storytelling all come together.
+That’s especially true in early-stage product work, which is where I’m happiest.

 What is your favorite technical skill to teach to students and why?

 User research.
-It’s one of the most eye-opening parts of UX for students, because it shifts the focus from making things that look good to making things that actually work for real people.
-Teaching students how to run a good interview, synthesize findings, and translate those insights into design decisions—that’s where they really start to think like designers.
-It also builds empathy, which is the most important skill in this whole field.
+It shifts students from making things that look good to making things that work for real people.
+Teaching them how to run a good interview, synthesize findings, and turn those insights into design decisions — that’s where they start thinking like designers.
+It also builds empathy, which is the most important skill in this field.

 What is most important to you about teaching technical skills at General Assembly?

-For me, it’s about showing students they already have what it takes to think like a designer.
-The tools and techniques are important, but I want them to walk away feeling empowered to solve real problems.
-Teaching at GA isn’t just about transferring knowledge—it’s about helping people shift their mindset, take creative risks, and discover their voice as designers.
+Showing students they already have what it takes to think like a designer.
+The tools matter, but I want them to walk away feeling empowered to solve real problems — to shift their mindset, take creative risks, and find their voice as designers.

 What advice do you have for anyone looking to learn technical skills to reach new career goals?

 Start building before you feel ready.
-Learning technical skills isn’t about memorizing the “right” way to do things—it’s about making things, testing them, and improving as you go.
-You’ll learn way more by doing small, scrappy projects than by waiting until everything feels perfect.
-Also: ask questions.
+You’ll learn more from small, scrappy projects than from waiting until everything feels perfect.
+And ask questions.
 Lots of them.
 Curiosity is your best asset.

 What would you like to highlight about your experience in your technical domain outside of teaching?

-I’ve spent over 15 years designing products with early-stage startups, often as the first designer in the room.
-I’ve helped founders take raw ideas and shape them into working platforms—sometimes leading to millions in funding or major pivots in direction.
-Whether it’s designing AI-driven workflows for enterprise software or launching new brands from scratch, I’ve always been drawn to the messy, uncertain, early stages where design can have the biggest impact.
+I’ve spent 25+ years designing products with early-stage startups, often as the first designer in the room — helping founders turn raw ideas into working platforms, sometimes leading to millions in funding or major pivots.
+I’ve always been drawn to the messy, uncertain early stages where design has the biggest impact.

 WHAT SEAN'S STUDENTS ARE SAYING...